-He spent so much of the nation’s wealth on church building and supporting religious orders that he became known as ‘Ane Sair Sanct for the Crown.’
+He spent so much of the nation’s wealth on the church building and supporting religious orders that he became known as ‘Ane Sair Sanct for the Crown.’

-David brought religious orders including the Cistercians and the Knights Templar to Scotland, and had to be dissuaded from joining a Crusade to Jerusalem.
+David brought religious orders including the Cistercians and the Knights Templar to Scotland and had to be dissuaded from joining a Crusade to Jerusalem.